codit-run/koa-imsession/README.md

 // All options are optional.
 const options = {
   name: 'connect.sid', // the name of the session ID cookie
-  // idResolver, // how to get/set/generate session ID
+  // idResolver,       // session ID resolver which gets/sets/generates the session ID
-  // store, // your custom store instead of the default `MemoryStore` instance
+  // store,            // set custom session store instead of the default `MemoryStore` instance
   cookie: {            // cookie options, see https://github.com/pillarjs/cookies
     maxAge: 86400_000, // default value is 1 day
   },
 }